 “Good Energy was a brand that I trusted to talk to about the work.”

-Successful installation of his air source heat pump emboldened David to go ahead with his solar panel and battery storage installation in April 2025.
+Good Energy successfully installed his air source heat pump at the start of 2025 – emboldening David to go ahead with his solar and battery installation in April, and switch to our supply and export tariffs shortly after.

 Upgrading David’s heating: from gas to heat pump